Contents

 _______________

-1998 Michael Mann, Phil Jones and Keith Briffa: New Proxy Charts
+1998 Michael Mann, Phil Jones and Keith Briffa: New Northern Hemisphere Proxy Charts

-First 23 April Mann et al in Nature giving Northern Hemisphere back to 1400:
+First, 23 April Mann et al in Nature giving Northern Hemisphere chart back to 1400 and spliced with the recent instrumental record:

 Next in May 1998 Jones et al published charts for both hemispheres back 1000 years: